 History

-The first church in Llanbadarn Fawr could be built as early as the sixth century on the initiative of Saint Padarn, to which the village owes its name.
-He founded a monastery that attracted many monks and became a local study center.
-In 988 it was destroyed by the Danish Vikings and again in 1038 by Gruffydd ab Llewelyn.
-Despite this, in the 11th century, Llanbadarn parish was one of the largest in Wales.
+The first church in Llanbadarn Fawr may have been built as early as in the 6th century, on the initiative of Saint Padarn, from whom the settlement took its name.
+He is said to have founded a monastery, which attracted multitude of monks and became a local centre of learning.
+In 988 it was destroyed by Danish Vikings and ravaged again in 1038 by the Welsh King Gruffydd ab Llewelyn.
+Despite this, monastic traditions survived in Llanbadarn Fawr and continued even after the Anglo-Norman conquest.
+At that time, the church also began to perform parish functions, becoming one of the largest parishes in Wales in the 11th century.
+In the years 1116-1117, on the initiative of Gilbert de Clare, a group of Benedictine monks from Gloucester settled at the church, who by 1188 were said to have their own, independent abbot.

 Architecture